 | Urges | Strongly requests action; between "Encourages" and "Demands" in intensity |

-A correctly formatted mini-resolution on climate adaptation finance — one preambulatory clause and three operative clauses.
+A correctly formatted sample resolution on climate adaptation finance — three preambulatory clauses and four operative clauses.
+Notice: preamb clauses end in commas; operative clauses end in semicolons; the second-to-last operative clause ends with "; and"; only the final clause ends with a period.
 Use this as a structural template for your own drafts.

 Sample Draft Resolution · United Nations General Assembly — Second Committee (ECOFIN)